Chapter 2. Language reference

 This section is something of a work-in-progress.
 At the moment, it’s neither a comprehensive description of every aspect of the vocabulary, nor is it tutorial in nature.
 But it’s useful to have every element in the vocabulary present in the reference.
 Suggestions for improvements are welcome.

-In the summaries that follow, {any-name}*
+In the summaries that follow, {any-name}* generally means

 any number of additional namespace qualified names.
 These are